All Episodes

 But that's just flailing away.

-if that's the best they've got.
+If that's the best they've got.

-They're waiting for donors to peel away from others, hoping that they'll re-sign.
+They're waiting for donors to peel away from others, hoping that they'll resign.

-Speaking of donors and peeling away, and Jeb Bush, his whole strategy was to get all the money.
+Speaking of donors and peeling away, Jeb Bush, his whole strategy was to get all the money.

-Jeb Bush's entire strategy was to win this by soaking up all the donor money, or the vast majority of it.
+Jeb Bush's entire strategy was to win this by soaking up all the donor money or the vast majority of it.

 Now, last week we had the story of the hill.com.

-Donors not worried dash yet.
+Donors not worried dash yet, meaning Bush donors.

 Well, then why run the story?